 Town residents, council and administration are encouraged to wear orange Sept.
 30 in recognition of both the National Day for Truth and Reconciliation and Orange Shirt Day which commemorates the experiences of indigenous people in Canada’s residential schools and to honour the survivors and their families.

 The following land acknowledgement is read out at the beginning of each Crossfield Town council meeting:

-We would like to take this opportunity to acknowledge the traditional territories of the Indigenous peoples of the Treaty 7 region and Métis Nation of Alberta, Region 3.
+We would like to take this opportunity to acknowledge the traditional territories of the Indigenous peoples of the Treaty 7 territory and the Otipemisiwak (o-tey-pe-mi-si-wak) Metis Government, District 4.
 We respect the histories, languages, and cultures of First Nations, Metis, Inuit, and all First Peoples of Canada, whose presence continues to enrich our community.

 Why a land acknowledgement matters